 What Purchasing & Acquisitions Management Majors Need to Know

-People with careers related to purchasing, procurement/acquisitions and contracts management were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, purchasing, procurement/acquisitions and contracts management majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Purchasing, Procurement/Acquisitions and Contracts Management Majors

 According to O*NET survey takers, a major in purchasing, procurement/acquisitions and contracts management should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.